GenomaGames/genomagames.github.io/_posts/2020-07-02-how-to-install-unity-2020.md

 After that you will see a box with a loading bar meaning that the installation of Unity and Visual Studio is in progress.
 ![04-UnityHub_2.3.2_Installs_Section_with_Unity_2020.1.0b13_(Beta)_being_installed](/assets/2020-07-02-how-to-install-unity-2020/04-UnityHub_2.3.2_Installs_Section_with_Unity_2020.1.0b13_(Beta)_being_installed.png)

-Once the installation complete you will be ready to open or start a new project with Unity 2020.
+Once the installation completes you will be ready to open or start a new project with Unity 2020.

+Happy Game Dev! :space_invader: